JohnFunkCode/ProgrammingChurch/README.md

 #### Excercise 4
 Add some buttons to your LED circuit and write some code to do things with them.
 I suggest first just making sure your buttons work, then make them start your string of LEDs racing.
 Example code for this is in src/gpizero-buttons.py

+***
+## February 17th Session - Creating Web UI with Flask - Part 1
+After taking a brief side trip to explore building circuites and programming hardware with our Raspberry Pi's its time to get back to more code.
+This week we're going to begin creating web UI's in python so our code can be more interactive.
+There are a lot of new concepts for you to learn so this will most likely take a few sessions.

+Homework Assignment:
+To get an understanding of where we're going listen to the entire [Flask Tutorial Step by Step](https://www.udemy.com/python-flask-tutorial-step-by-step/learn/v4/content) course on Udemy.
+This first time through, don't try to do any of the lectures, I just want you to get a broad understanding of what the Flask framework does so we can work through it piece by piece.

+We are also going to step up our game and start working with Pycharm which is a more professional integrated development environment (IDE).
+Please review the [Pycharm Quick Start Guide](https://www.jetbrains.com/help/pycharm/quick-start-guide.html)

+Another handy reference you'll need is the [W3Schools](https://www.w3schools.com/) HTML web development site.

+#### Exercise 1 - building your first flask application
+Using Pycharm we're going to create a new project and build a very simple flask app.
+I like the folder structure Santiago uses to organize his work in the Udemy [Flask Tutorial Step by Step](https://www.udemy.com/python-flask-tutorial-step-by-step/learn/v4/content), so we'll mimic it.
+* First create a new project in Pycharm - put in in your code directory in a directory called **flask-textanalytics**